espocrm/documentation/docs/administration/dynamic-logic.md

 !!! note

-    Dynamic logic operates fields on the form, it has no effect on buttons and menu items.
-E.g. for Tasks, if you define a rule that makes some field required when the Status field is 'Complete', it won't disable the ability to complete tasks by clicking *Complete* buttons and menu actions which are available in a few places in the UI.
+    Dynamic logic operates fields on the form, it has no effect on buttons and menu items in the UI.

 ## Panels